top of page

 Becoming a published author is hard enough.
 Doing it as an autistic author is like being told to run a maze blindfolded, while someone keeps shouting, “Make eye contact!”

-Publishing claims to love “diverse perspectives,” which sounds great until you realize that they also want them written in the exact same cheerful tone as everybody else.
-That’s the Catch-22: autistic writers are experts at our own lives, but the industry likes to hand us a neurotypical script and say, “Just read from this.”
+Publishing claims to love “diverse perspectives,” which sounded great until I realized that they also want them written in the exact same cheerful tone as everybody else.
+That’s the Catch-22: I'm the expert at my own life, but the industry is more comfortable with a familiar script.

 The Query Letter Dilemma

 A query letter is the written audition every aspiring author has to send to an agent or publisher.
-In theory, it’s simple: introduce yourself, describe your book, and explain why you’re the perfect person to write it.
-In practice, it’s like trying to squeeze your entire personality, résumé, and life’s work into a single Tinder profile where the other person only swipes right if you sound witty, confident, and marketable.
+In theory, it’s simple: introduce myself, describe my book, and explain why I'm the perfect person to write it.
+In practice, it’s like trying to squeeze my entire personality, résumé, and life’s work into a single Tinder profile where the other person only swipes right if you sound witty, confident, and marketable.

-For autistic authors, this is where the fun really starts.
+For me, this is where the fun really starts.
 A query letter demands a “hook,” a synopsis, and a professional-yet-personable bio—all delivered in a very specific, very neurotypical tone.
-Which means the entire exercise feels less like introducing your book and more like role-playing “bankable extrovert” for an audience of gatekeepers.
+Which means the entire exercise feels less like introducing my book and more like role-playing “bankable extrovert” for an audience of gatekeepers.

-So do you write it in the glitzy publishing tone the industry expects and risk sounding like ChatGPT’s favorite nephew?
-Or do you let your authentic voice shine and risk sounding like, well… you?
-It’s a lose-lose—unless, of course, you learn how to smuggle your real personality past the velvet ropes.
+So do I write it in the glitzy publishing tone the industry expects and risk sounding like ChatGPT’s favorite nephew?
+Or do I let my authentic voice shine and risk sounding like, well…me?
+It’s a lose-lose—unless, of course, I learn how to smuggle my real personality past the velvet ropes.

 Marketing: The Joyless Paradox

-Even if you land an agent, you then have to market yourself.
+Even if I land an agent, I'll then have to market myself.
 Online.
 In public.
 With hashtags.
-For most autistic authors, this is roughly as appealing as getting a root canal on live TV.
+This is roughly as appealing as getting a root canal on live TV.

-The expectation is constant “engagement,” which sounds innocent until you realize it means posting selfies with captions like, “Happy Friday, book fam!
+The expectation is constant “engagement,” which sounded taxing even before I realized it meant posting selfies with captions like, “Happy Friday, book fam!
 Here’s a photo of my writing nook!”

-It’s a paradox: the more you market, the less energy you have for writing.
-The less you market, the less the industry wants to risk autistic and neurodiverse authors.
+It’s a paradox: the more I market, the less energy I have for writing.
+The less I market, the less the industry can risk autistic and neurodiverse authors.

 Authenticity: The Only Weapon That Works